pingidentity/pingidentity-devops-getting-started/docs/profiles.md

 ### Modify a server profile using your Github repository

 We'll use a PingFederate installation as an example.
+This method uses a server profile provided through a Github URL and assigned to the `SERVER_PROFILE_PATH` environment variable (such as, `--env SERVER_PROFILE_PATH=getting-started/pingfederate`).

 1. Export a [configuration archive](https://support.pingidentity.com/s/document-item?bundleId=pingfederate-84&topicId=adminGuide%2Fpf_c_configurationArchive.html) as a *.zip file from a PingFederate installation to a local directory.